-This same burden is slowing down many web developers and tech workers in Egypt from getting better; because they're too afraid to speak English and express themselves they're not getting better at the language, which is basically the language of 99% of the tutorials online.
+This same burden is slowing down many web developers in Egypt; because they're too afraid to speak English and express themselves, they're not getting better at the language.
 They're also not confident enough to get into tech conversations in English.

 So whenever you are in a situation where you need to speak in English, just express yourself in any way and don't worry about how it sounds, don't worry about grammar, you'll get better the more you practise anyway.

-The more I meet native English speakers in real life the more I realise they couldn't care less about how well you speak their language as long as they understand what you say.
+The more I meet native English speakers in real life the more I realise they couldn't care less about how well I speak their language as long as they understand what I say.